Babysitter pay rates: What's the going rate for a babysitter?

 In general, a babysitter's hourly wage depends largely on three things:

-- The babysitter's level of experience.
+- Your level of sitter experience.

 - The number of kids the sitter will be watching.